Kong/docs.konghq.com/src/gateway/kong-enterprise/index.md

 ## Monitoring and analytics

-The Vitals platform provides deep insights into services, routes, and application usage data.You can view the health of your API products with custom reports and contextual dashboards, and you can enhance the native monitoring and analytics capabilities with {{site.base_gateway}} plugins that enable streaming monitoring metrics to third-party analytics providers, such as [Datadog](/hub/kong-inc/datadog/) and [Prometheus](/hub/kong-inc/prometheus/).
+The Vitals platform provides deep insights into services, routes, and application usage data.
+You can view the health of your API products with custom reports and contextual dashboards, and you can enhance the native monitoring and analytics capabilities with {{site.base_gateway}} plugins that enable streaming monitoring metrics to third-party analytics providers, such as [Datadog](/hub/kong-inc/datadog/) and [Prometheus](/hub/kong-inc/prometheus/).

 [Start monitoring with Vitals &rarr;](/gateway/{{page.kong_version}}/kong-enterprise/analytics/)